A Grammys ‘Savage’: Beyoncé leads with 9 nominations

 Instead, multiple nominations went to Taylor Swift, Dua Lipa and Roddy Ricch, who each earned six nominations and followed Beyoncé as the second-most nominated acts.

 Lipa, who won two Grammys last year, earned bids for album of the year with “Future Nostalgia” as well as song and record of the year for her hit “Don’t Start Now.”
 Swift, whose last two albums didn’t garner nominations for album of the year, is competing for the top prize with her surprise album “folklore.”
-If she wins, she would become the first artist to win album of the year three times.
+If she wins, she would become the first female artist to win album of the year three times.

 Other album of the year nominees include: Post Malone’s multi-hit “Hollywood’s Bleeding”; Coldplay’s “Everyday Life,” which featured world music sounds and politically-charged lyrics; HAIM’s sophomore release “Women In Music Pt.
 III”; Jhené Aiko’s atmospheric R&B project “Chilombo”; English musician Jacob Collier’s multi-genre release “Djesse Vol. 3”; and the deluxe edition of Black Pumas’ self-titled debut album.